Createdd/Writing/articles/Reflect2017.md

 I worked through the [Free Code Camp](https://www.freecodecamp.org/) curriculum and connected with local developers as much as possible.
 Each day I was watching videos, reading articles, programming small algorithms or attending some programming-related meetups.

 At the end of 2016 I thought I was ready to apply for a job in this field.
-The great thing was that I was already connected to some programmers in the local community, which acted as a gateway into interviews.
+Luckily I was already connected to some programmers in the local community, which acted as a gateway for an interview.

 One important note here: I was only able to connect to local programmers because I was introducing myself as a beginner on events and offering volunteer work to THEIR projects.
 I did this many times and followed the projects that had a good working flow and learning experience.